 Rounding corners with a belt sander, fine finishing with a hand sander.

 Very good results I must say.

 The lettering was transferred to the wood using a TV and parchment paper.
 Not too sophisticated but it worked.
-Sharp tool left a guideline in the wood.
+A sharp tool left a guideline in the wood.
 Wood burning was next – 500 ºC!

 Quick sanding followed by another coat of lacquer.
 Installing the hardware was the last thing to do.
 I usually don’t use nails, but I made an exception this time.

-The project in different lighting.
-I had to use a mirror to get some rays into that dark corner.
+The project showed in different lighting – I had to use a mirror to get some rays into that dark corner: